intel/llvm/sycl/doc/extensions/ExplicitSIMD/dpcpp-explicit-simd.md

 additional features:
 - Manual vectorization of device code using the `simd` class mapped to Gen's general register file.
-This allows to write efficient code not relying on further widening by the compiler, as with traditional SIMT programming.
+This allows to write efficient code not relying on further widening by the compiler, as with traditional SPMD programming.
 - Low-level APIs efficiently mapped to Gen architecture, such as block reads.

+Here are some future directions in which this API is intended to evolve:
-One of the future directions is enabling this extension for other architectures, such as x86, with extracting and clearly marking generic and target-dependent API portions.
+- enabling this extension for other architectures, such as x86, with extracting and clearly marking generic and target-dependent API portions
+- aligning with `std::simd` and maybe providing `std::simd` implemenation atop `sycl::intel::gpu`

 ## Explicit SIMD execution model

 Explicit SIMD execution model is a basically an equivalent of the base SYCL execution model with subgroup size restricted to 1.
-Which means in ESP it is guaranteed that there is a single work item in any workgroup, and it maps to a single hardware thread.
+Which means each subgroup maps to a single hardware thread.
 All standard SYCL APIs continue to work, including `sycl::intel::sub_group` ones, which become either a no-op or trivial.
 E.g. a barrier becomes just a memory fence for a compiler, collectives just return the value in the single work-item.
 Another consequences of the unit